-Soon after divorcing spouses file the initial court papers to get the divorce process started (the divorce/dissolution petition and the answer to the petition), they will exchange information related to their respective economic, financial, and personal situations -- including the extent of their property ownership, debt, and income.
-The exchange of this information is known as the "discovery" process.
+Soon after divorcing spouses file the initial court papers to get the divorce process started (the divorce/dissolution petition and the answer to the petition), they'll exchange information related to their respective economic, financial, and personal situations -- including the extent of their property ownership, debt, and income.
+The exchange of this information is known as the discovery process.

-In "document production" both spouses make available all documents that relate to the divorce, the marriage, their separate property, incomes, etc. Any party has a right to see most documents that even arguably relate to the divorce and related issues that will require resolution -- including division of property, finances, and debt; child custody and visitation; payment and receipt of child support; and payment and receipt of spousal support (alimony).
+In responding to requests for document production, each spouse makes documents related to the divorce, marriage, their separate property, incomes, etc. available to the other spouse.
+Any party has a right to see most documents that even arguably relate to the divorce and other issues that need to be resolved.
+These documents are used to determine things like the division of property, child support, and spousal support (alimony).

 Interrogatories are questions requiring a spouse's version of the facts and support for his or her demands.
 These questions can be pre-printed "form" interrogatories, or specific questions asked just for your case called "special" interrogatories.
-Questions can range from the broad ("Describe your current relationship with your children") to the specific ("Is it your position that respondent's taxable income for 2004 was $45,000?").
-If the questions asked are not fair questions or are difficult to understand, your attorney will help you decide which questions should be answered and which should be objected to.
+Questions can range from the broad ("Describe your current relationship with your children") to the specific ("Is it your position that respondent's taxable income for 2018 was $60,000?").
+If a question isn't fair or is difficult to understand, it's possible to object to the question.

-Depositions are sworn statements, when a person will answer questions from an attorney, and a court reporter will make a transcript of all that is said.
-Depositions can range in length from an hour to a week or more.
-Although all attorneys have their own strategies for depositions, there are basically two reasons to use them: to see what the other side has, and to do a "practice trial," that is, to see how a witness will appear and conduct themselves before a judge or jury.
+Depositions are sworn statements that are made in response to an attorney's question and transcribed by a court reporter.
+Depositions can range in length from an hour to a week or even longer.
+Although all attorneys have their own strategies for depositions, there are basically two reasons to use them: to see what the other side has, and to do a practice trial.
+A practice trial can give an attorney an idea of how a witness will appear and conduct themselves before a judge or jury.

-Your attorney will tell you what he or she wants from you if you are deposed, but there are two general things to remember.
+There are two general things to remember when it comes to being deposed.
 First, never guess.
 The purpose of a deposition is to give facts, not to speculate as to what might have happened or what the right answer might be.
-Even if it makes you self-conscious to say it, sometimes "I don't know" is the right answer.
-Second, it is human nature to want to explain things so that your listener understands, but you should resist the impulse.
-It is your opponent's job to get the answers.
-It is your job to answer only the question asked, not to offer additional information.
+Second, it's important to resist the impulse to explain things so that the listener understands.
+It's the opposing side's job to get the answers, so offering additional information without being asked is unnecessary.